-Recommend Library JPA Operations Committee accept the Financial Audit Report for FY 2016-17.
+Recommend Library JPA Governing Board accept the Financial Audit Report for FY 2016-17.
+Library JPA Operations Committee members present at the January 23, 2018, meeting concur with this recommendation.

 Attachments

 - 1. Communication With Those Charged With Governance and Communication of Internal Control Related Matters - 2.
 Basic Financial Statements for the Year Ended June 30, 2017